Automatic Debiased Machine Learning of Causal and Structural Effects: Introduction

-The paper builds upon ideas in classical semi- and nonparametric learning theory with low-dimensional regressions using traditional smoothing methods (Van Der Vaart, 1991; Newey 1994; Bickel et al., 1993; Robins and Rotnitzky, 1995; Van der Vaart, 1998), that do not apply to the current high-dimensional setting.
-Our paper also builds upon and contributes to the literature on modern orthogonal/debiased estimation and inference (Zhang and Zhang, 2014; Belloni et al. 2011, 2014a,b; Javanmard and Montanari, 2014a,b, 2015; Van de Geer et al. 2014; Ning and Liu, 2017; Chernozhukov et al. 2015; Neykov et al. 2018; Ren et al. 2015; Jankova and Van De Geer 2015, 2016a, 2016b; Bradic and Kolar, 2017; Zhu and Bradic 2017a,b), which focuses on coefficients in high-dimensional linear and generalized linear regression models, without considering the objects of interest analyzed here.
+This paper also builds upon and contributes to the literature on modern orthogonal/debiased estimation and inference, including Zhang and Zhang (2014), Belloni et al. (2012, 2014a,b), Robins et al. (2013), van der Laan and Rose (2011), Javanmard and Montanari (2014a,b, 2015), Van de Geer et al. (2014), Farrell (2015), Ning and Liu (2017), Chernozhukov et al. (2015), Neykov et al. (2018), Ren et al. (2015), Jankova and Van De Geer (2015, 2016a, 2016b), Bradic and Kolar (2017), Zhu and Bradic (2017a,b).
+This prior work is about regression coefficients, treatment effects, and semiparametric likelihood models.
 The objects of interest we consider are different than those analyzed in Cai and Guo (2017).
-The continuity properties of the objects we consider provide additional structure that we exploit, namely the Rr, a feature that is not considered in Cai and Guo (2017).
-Targeted maximum likelihood (Van Der Laan and Rubin, 2006), based on machine learners has been considered by Van der Laan and Rose (2011) and large sample theory given by Luedtke and Van Der Laan (2016), Toth and van der Laan (2016), and Zheng et al. (2016).
-We provide Auto-DML via regularized Rr, which are relatively simple to implement and analyze, and which directly target functionals of interest.
+The continuity properties of functionals we consider provide additional structure that we exploit, namely the $\bar{\alpha}\,$, an object that is not considered in Cai and Guo (2017).

+Targeted maximum likelihood was developed by Scharfstein, Rotnitzky, Robins (1999) and Van Der Laan and Rubin (2006).
+The use of machine learning for these estimators was proposed by Van der Laan and Rose (2011) and large sample theory given by Luedtke and Van Der Laan (2016), Toth and van der Laan (2016), and Zheng et al. (2016).
+In this paper we give a targeted version of Auto-DML with automatic debiasing that we refer to as Auto-TML.
+This estimator differs from previous ones in the objects we consider and the use of automatic debiasing in Auto-TML.
-We build on previous work on debiased estimating equations constructed by adding an influence function.
-Hasminskii and Ibragimov (1979) and Bickel and Ritov (1988) suggest such estimators for functionals of a density.
-Doubly robust estimating equations as in Robins et al. (1995) and Robins and Rotnitzky (1995) have this structure.
-Newey, Hsieh, and Robins (1998, 2004) further develop theory in this vein, in a low-dimensional nonparametric setting.
-In the regular case, Chernozhukov et al. (2018) analyze the DML in several high dimensional settings.
-However, analysis requires an explicit formula for the Rr used in its estimation, which is often unavailable in closed form (or may be inefficient when restrictions such as additivity are used).
-In contrast, we estimate the Riesz representer automatically from the moment functions of interest.